-(We are closed on Thanksgiving Day, Christmas Day, and New Year's Day.)
+The Museum is closed Mondays, Thanksgiving Day, Christmas Day, and New Year's Day.

 Admission is free for Flagler Museum Members